asterisk/documentation/docs/Operation/Running-Asterisk/index.md

----

-**WARNING!: Do not run as root**
+!!! warning Do not run as root
     Running Asterisk as `root` or as a user with super user permissions is dangerous and not recommended.
 There are many ways Asterisk can affect the system on which it operates, and running as `root` can increase the cost of small configuration mistakes.

     For more information, see the [README-SERIOUSLY.bestpractices.md](https://github.com/asterisk/asterisk/blob/master/README-SERIOUSLY.bestpractices.md) file delivered with Asterisk.

----
+[//]: # (end-warning)

 Asterisk can be run as another user using the `-U` option: